agmt5989/cf/README.md

 ##### 3. An account on www.lucidchart.com
 A free user-account on [www.lucidchart.com](www.lucidchart.com) is required to be able to draw the web app architecture diagrams for AWS.

 > We want to try the auto CI build again.
-I have a pretty good feeling about this one
+I have a pretty good feeling about this one.
+Or not